-Gresham House Renewable Energy VCT1 plc (the "VCT") is a Venture Capital Trust established under the legislation introduced in the Finance Act 1995.
+Gresham House Renewable Energy VCT2 plc (the "VCT", formerly Hazel Renewable Energy VCT2 plc) is a Venture Capital Trust established under the legislation introduced in the Finance Act 1995.
 The VCT's principal objectives are to:

-- → invest in a portfolio of Venture Capital Investments, primarily in the UK and EU, that specialise in long term renewable energy projects and energy developers; - maximise tax free capital gains and income to Shareholders from dividends and capital distributions; and - → maintain VCT status to enable Shareholders to retain their 30% income tax relief on investment.
+- → invest in a portfolio of Venture Capital Investments, primarily in the UK and EU, that specialise in long term renewable energy projects and energy developers; - maximise tax free capital gains and income to Shareholders from dividends and capital distributions; and - maintain VCT status to enable Shareholders to retain their 30% income tax relief on investment.